 Does a Global Depopulation Campaign exist?

 WASHINGTON, D.C.: There is a very interesting phenomenon spreading across the Internet.
 It seems too coincidental to just happen out of nowhere.
 That phenomenon is information seemingly being placed on the Internet that exposes an organized plan to control the world population to reduce climate change.
-To effectively enforce depopulation on the citizens of the world.
+It’s goal is to effectively enforce depopulation on the citizens of the world.

 Should these pieces of the puzzle be assembled as one big true picture of the last 2 years, the “conspiracy theorists” may once again be conspiracy realists.
 Either way, there are two sides to what is being exposed, a public and private narrative.